glacion/fedora-chroot-installation/docs/VM-Install.md

 * Check Internet Connection in Chroot

-    If `ping google.com` fails but `ping 8.8.8.8` works, you need to get the `/etc/resolv.conf` from the host manually. simply exit the chroot, run
+    If `ping google.com` fails but `ping 8.8.8.8` works, you need to get the `/etc/resolv.conf` from the host manually.
+Exit the chroot, run

       # touch /mnt/etc/resolv.conf
       # mount -o bind /etc/resolv.conf /mnt/etc/resolv.conf

     and chroot back in.

 * Create a new user and give it a password